Graph-constrained Analysis for Multivariate Functional Data: Theoretical Connections between FGGM and GGP

-The result shows that starting with a partially separable GP, the optimal graphical GP can be obtained by applying Dempster's covariance selection on each covariance matrix $\Sigma_l$ of the basis coefficients, and this graphical GP is a partially separable functional GGM.
+The result shows that starting with a partially separable GP $w_0(s)$ with covariance $C$, we can obtain a partially separable FGGM $w(s)$ that will be GGP $GGP(C,\calG)$ by applying covariance selection on each covariance matrix $\Sigma_l$ of the original GP.
+We will discuss in Section \ref{sec:methods} how this facilitates an estimation strategy for multivariate functional data that respects a given graph.